Sci-Fi Movies of the 2010s

 That said, the action has remarkable moments.
 My favorite was when the girls take on big bad armored soldiers with all the kitchen implements.
 Not the least bit believable, but different.

-And then, to fill in the rest of the time, they shovel in all the standard action scenes, one familiar shovelful after another.
+And then, to fill in the rest of the time, they shovel in all the standard action scenes, one standard shovelful after another.
 It’s too bad, and so unnecessary.
 Clearly some imaginative and capable people worked on this.
 I always wonder what happens in these cases — does the crew lose their nerve, or do the marketers come in and screw everything up?
 It loses a point from me.

 This isn’t a happy story at all.
 It gives something to think about, maybe not very nice things.